Hendrix-CS/math215/index.md

 ## <a name="hwqz">Checkpoints</a>

+In each section, there will be Checkpoint exercises that you need to complete.
+These will be due **on Wednesdays at 5pm**.
+You may repeat the checkpoints to improve your score, and the most recent score will be recorded.

 ## <a name="labs">Labs</a>

 Much of your experience with statistics in this course will be through weekly labs.
-Each lab will be assigned with time allotted to work through the materials in class, and will be due **on Saturdays**.
+Each lab will be assigned with time allotted to work through the materials in class, and will be due **on Saturdays at 5pm**.

+As you work to answer the questions in the labs, you will need to be recording your answers in a Kaggle notebook.
+Use the Markdown sections to write up your thoughts and answers to the prompts, and use Code sections to write R code and generate your answers.
+To submit your labs, you will download your notebook (it will be a *.ipynb file) and hand it in through Teams.

 On these labs, you may work with a partner on the lab assignments.
 Their name must be listed on any code you hand in as joint work.
 A partnership should only turn in a **single copy** of the assignment.

+A **partially complete** lab will include correct code to help answer each question, and minimal answers to most of the lab prompts.
+A **complete** lab will do the above and include clear sections for each question, full explanations of each step of your code and reasoning, along with a reflection on your experience working through the lab.

+## <a name="participation">Participation</a>

 ## <a name="projects">Project</a>